Bitcoin in Dubai & UAE

 Under the ambitious UAE Blockchain Strategy 2021 announced in April 2018, the region intends to become the world’s first “government on the blockchain”, with half of federal transactions made via cryptocurrency by the aforementioned date.
 In July of 2021, Dubai’s state-operated Emirates NBD bank and the Department of Economic Development launched a KYC (Know Your Customer) platform based on blockchain technology.
 This system already has hundreds of participating companies and promises to speed up all kinds of financial processes within the country.

-Smart Dubai, which seeks to shift administrative functions such as billing, visa application, license renewal into a blockchain system by 2020.
-The result should be reduced costs and greater efficiency, maintaining Dubai’s status as a “city of the future.”
+• Smart Dubai: Shifts administrative functions such as billing, visa application, and license renewal into a blockchain system by 2020, reducing costs and increasing efficiency.

-Court of the Blockchain, which ultimately aims to bridge the gaps between the traditional legal system and blockchain-based smart contracts.
-For now, the focus will be on reducing paperwork and realizing greater legal efficiencies.
+• Court of the Blockchain: Aims to bridge the gaps between the traditional legal system and blockchain-based smart contracts, initially focusing on reducing paperwork and improving legal efficiencies.

-The Dubai Blockchain Business Registry Project, developed in partnership with IBM, will create a blockchain-based Unified Commercial Registry to better issue, store, and manage trade licenses.
-The Dubai Silicon Oasis free zone will be the first to implement the technology.
+• The Dubai Blockchain Business Registry Project: Developed in partnership with IBM, it creates a blockchain-based Unified Commercial Registry to better issue, store, and manage trade licenses, starting with the Dubai Silicon Oasis free zone.

-The Dubai Land Registry’s blockchain property database, which serves to record property ownership, secure property-related money transfers and facilitate communication between property owners, tenants and utility providers.
+• Dubai Land Registry’s blockchain property database: Records property ownership, secures property-related money transfers, and facilitates communication between property owners, tenants, and utility providers.

-In May of 2020, in keeping with Dubai’s history as a key trading port and its future as a financial hub, Dubai’s port operator, DP World, adopted the TradeLens blockchain-based shipping and supply chain platform.
-The technology was developed by IBM and the Maersk shipping company.
+In May of 2020, Dubai’s port operator, DP World, adopted the TradeLens blockchain-based shipping and supply chain platform developed by IBM and Maersk.

 Bitcoin is Considered Halaal under Sharia Law

-In April of 2018, Bitcoin was declared acceptable under Sharia Law by Muhammad Abu-Bakar of the Indonesian firm, Blossom Finance.
-This has opened the door to Bitcoin and cryptocurrency investment by Muslims around the world.
+In April of 2018, Bitcoin was declared acceptable under Sharia Law, opening the door to Bitcoin and cryptocurrency investment by Muslims around the world.
 Note that this declaration should not be presumed to extend to each and every cryptocurrency, as some contain an element of interest earned on loans.
-To the best of our knowledge, none of the coins offered by Coinmama fall in this category.

 Bitcoin’s Legal and Tax Status in Dubai